jewelshkjony/Extensions/README.md

 ## Others

+<li> <a href="https://community.appinventor.mit.edu/t/free-inappreview-extension-core-library-1-10-2/44907">InAppReview</a> - An extension to implement google's in-app review library.

+<li> <a href="https://community.appinventor.mit.edu/t/paid-inappupdate-extension-download-the-update-from-inside-your-app/45015">InAppUpdate</a> - An extension to implement google's in-app update library.

+<li> <a href="https://community.appinventor.mit.edu/t/free-file-picker-extension-pick-file-from-storage-2-1-6/36701">FilePicker</a> - An extension to pick any type of file from device storage.

 <li> <a href="https://community.kodular.io/t/free-readmoretextview-extension/223449">ReadMoreTextView</a> - It’s just functionality added to it for showing read more and read less.

 <li> <a href="https://github.com/jewelshkjony/LabelView">LabelView</a> - An extension to make label view in your view component.